winlibs/openssl/demos/README.txt

 This folder contains source code that demonstrates the proper use of the OpenSSL library API.

+Note: Makefiles are provided in the demo subfolders to demonstrate how to build them, but are not frequently used.
+Configure openssl with enable-demos to build them automatically through the perl based build system

 bio:                   Demonstration of a simple TLS client and server

 certs:                 Demonstration of creating certs, using OCSP